-But there is another side of the coin to consider…
+There is another side of the coin to consider

 Established artists can afford to ban phones from their concerts because they are already well-known and popular.

 Emerging independent acts, however, might benefit a lot from having videos of their performances spread across various social network profiles.
 It would be a free advertisement, but at what price?

 To fill the gap between the need for being present and the desire for a souvenir of the concert experience, some apps flourished on the digital market.
 StereoCast, for example, was founded in 2015 to provide attendees with an instant copy of the live recording of the concert.

 Apps like StereoCast seem to offer the perfect balance among contrasting needs and considerations.